 You’ve been told over and over that we writers must read to improve our craft.
-Over at the Story Cartel Course, we’ve been practicing critiquing.
+Over at the Write to Publish course, we’ve been practicing critiquing.
 I’ve learned writers can’t just read, we must critique!

 There’s a quantum difference between the engaged reading needed before I can do a critique and my normal browsy-lazy-let’s- enjoy-myself-and-escape-to-a-different-place reading.

-In the Story Cartel Course we’re asked to list three likes before we list our dislikes.
+In Write to Publish we’re asked to list three likes before we list our dislikes.
 As responsible members of a writing community we also need to suggest ways to improve on what we dislike.
 Now that’s hard work.
 It’s certainly helped to improve my writing practice.

 Here are three reasons critiquing can improve your writing:

 1. You Gain Perspective